Jordan was recently interviewed by OK UK magazine. Here is the interview:

 Looking back on a long, successful career, it’s easy to see how it could’ve all ended so differently for the singer.

-Now 42 and happily settled with his wife of eight years, Evelyn, and their sons, Dante, 13, and Eric, six, Jordan faced a well-publicised battle with alcoholism, famously saying it was one particularly bad hangover seven years ago that made him realise he had to grow up for the sake of his kids.
+Now 42 and happily settled with his wife of eight years, Evelyn, and their sons, Dante, 13, and Eric, six, Jordan faced a well-publicized battle with alcoholism, famously saying it was one particularly bad hangover seven years ago that made him realize he had to grow up for the sake of his kids.

 And grow up he has.
 After the band split in 1994, Jordan went off to pursue a successful solo career, before reuniting with NKOTB – brother Jonathan Knight and pals Joey McIntyre, Donnie Wahlberg and Danny Wood – in 2007.